LSC-UBA/OpenEP/Readme.md

 | scalar_field.h, scalar_field.cpp |   ScalarField class is defined in these files.
 Instances of this class are used in main.cpp, electrics_calc.h, temp_calc.h for depicting  Phi, |**E**|, |**j**| and sigma. |
 | vector_field.h, vector_field.cpp |   VectorField class is defined in these files.
 Instances of this class are used in main.cpp, electrics_calc.h and temp_calc.h for depicting **E** and **j**.  |
 | save.h, save.cpp |   Saving of the different scalar and vector fields as well as the log, are implemented in these files.|

-# Output

-In the "data" folder you will find vtk and/or csv output files.
-Each file represents the tumor concentration of a particular time.
-Output formats were selected to be compatible with the powerful visualization tool: Paraview.